RuchirS-spec/physika/docs/tutorials/quantum_SHO.rst

 1.4 Adam optimizer
 ~~~~~~~~~~~~~~~~~~

+The model was optimized using the Adam algorithm [#adam]_.
-Adam uses the gradient of the loss together with moving averages of the
+It uses the gradient of the loss together with moving averages of the
 gradient and squared gradient.
 Bias correction compensates for initializing
 both moving averages at zero, and ``epsilon`` prevents division by zero.
 The
 function returns the updated parameter, both updated moments, and the next